LeanneCodes/mean-girls-quiz/README.md

 ![mean-girls-makeup](https://user-images.githubusercontent.com/81588887/128765799-42b2ddac-fea1-46b4-a8da-d2fbc8815f15.png)

 * Background Image
-  * As mentioned previously this image was chosen to align well with the theme of makeup and the colours within the background image are a match for the colours within the group photo.
+  * As mentioned previously, this image was chosen to align well with the theme of makeup and the colours within the background image are a match for the colours within the group photo.
   * Additionally, the background image has been resized to accommodate various screen sizes, so that the scale of the screen’s device does not distort or distract the user from playing the quiz.
   * A 50% transparency filter was applied to the background image so that it wasn't distracting to the user's game play.